16 Apr 2025

-On 19 December 2024, the FCA published CP24/30: A new product information framework for Consumer Composite Investments.
-They are consulting on a new product information regime to help consumers understand the investment products they are buying, while giving firms flexibility to innovate.
-The consultation closes on 20 March 2025.
+For the 3 months up to 20 March 2025, the FCA consultated in CP24/30: A new product information framework for Consumer Composite Investments on the new product information regime to help consumers understand the investment products they are buying, while giving firms flexibility to innovate.

 Author